6 Key Differences Between Separation and Divorce

 As the couples remain married due to a separation, there is room for them to reach reconciliation.

-The difference between separation and divorce is that separation may be temporary but divorce isn’t.
+The biggest differentiator between legal separation vs divorce is that separation may be temporary but divorce isn’t.

 Living apart may allow the two of them to reflect and think about their decision as well as the possible effects of it on their family and future.